shabyash/frontend-tech-test/README.md

 We'd like you to use a framework to achieve this.
 We'd prefer Vue.js, but if you're not familiar with that, you're welcome to use something else as long as it is a modern and popular framework (i.e. react, angular2, ...).

-For the select boxes, please use this library: https://github.com/jshjohnson/Choices

 For the currencies, use this API: http://api.fixer.io/latest?base=GBP